open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 ## Sampling

-Sampling is a mechanism to control the noise and overhead introduced by OpenTelemetry by reducing the number of samples of traces collected and sent to the backend.
+Sampling is a mechanism to control the cost of OpenTelemetry tracing by reducing the number of spans collected and sent to the backend.
+OpenTelemetry gives participants in a distributed trace the option to sample based on whether their context was sampled or to make the decision independently.

-Sampling may be implemented on different stages of a trace collection.
-The earliest sampling could happen before the trace is actually created, and the latest sampling could happen on the Collector which is out of process.
+Sampling may be implemented in different stages of trace collection.
+The earliest sampling happens inside the trace SDK, but later sampling decisions can happen outside the process, for example in an OpenTelemetry collector.

-The OpenTelemetry API has two properties responsible for the data collection:
+The OpenTelemetry API has two properties associated with Spans that allow the user to become aware of the sampling decision:

 * `IsRecording` field of a `Span`.
 If `false` the current `Span` discards all tracing data (attributes, events, status, etc.).
 Users can use this property